tfmukles/mdx/src/next/tests/mdx-table-like-field/out.md

-Welcome to the barebones starter for TinaCMS!
+Welcome to the barebones starter for Sitepins!

 <TestComponent
   rows={[